Dębica: Transport

-Dębica is also located by the 94 country road, which was formerly part of the European route E40.
-This two-lane road has been renovated in recent years.
-However, with the completion of the A4 highway, it lost its former significance.
-Dębica is also connected with the cities of Mielec and Tarnobrzeg thanks to the local road number 985.

-Dębica lies by an important railway line stretching between the western and eastern Polish borders.
-It is currently undergoing an upgrade (to be completed by 2016) for the maximum train speeds of 160 km/h.
-As of now due to the construction work, a 111 km train journey to Kraków takes approximately 1.5 hours.
-Between 1988 and 1990 Dębica had been connected with Straszęcin by trolleybus line.
+Dębica is also situated along National Road 94, which was previously part of the European route E40.
+This two-lane road has been renovated in recent years, but with the completion of the A4 highway, its importance has diminished.
+Additionally, Dębica is connected to the cities of Mielec and Tarnobrzeg via local road number 985.
+Dębica is located on a key railway line that runs from Poland's western to eastern borders.
+Trains on this line can reach speeds of up to 160 km/h, allowing the fastest Express InterCity Premium services to reach Kraków in just over an hour.
+Between 1988 and 1990, Dębica was also connected to Straszęcin by a trolleybus line.

 Education

 Dębica has been home to two branches of higher education institutions: